 The ACT online prep test course is provided online for the schools that want their students to sit for the ACT exams.

-Another course is PrepAway ACT practice test that provides test-taking strategies, full-length tests and also targeted exam practice.
+Another course is PrepAway ACT Sample Practice Test Questions that provides test-taking strategies, full-length tests, and also targeted exam practice.
 This test comes along with the ACT diagnostic test, the personalized ACT prep, and the ACT prep dashboard.

 Top resources for the ACT test

-The ACT Prep and Practice App that has multiple practice questions and 100 training videos to help a learner prepare for the ACT test.
-The videos are interesting for the learner who is able to navigate on the different sections of the application without any difficulties.
+The ACT Prep and Practice App have multiple practice questions and 100 training videos to help a learner prepare for the ACT test.
+The videos are interesting for the learner who is able to navigate the different sections of the application without any difficulties.
 Through the app, students can find reviews on the practice questions and an analysis of their answers as well.